+10%

+0%

 The first graphs show the percentage of high school students who started using marijuana at age 14 or younger.
 Early initiation is one of the strongest predictors of highly problematic substance use.
 The second graphs show the percentage of students who said that their friends think it would be "wrong" or "very wrong" to smoke marijuana.
 Peer disapproval is strongly associated with lower rates of substance use.
 The third graphs show the percentage of high school students who, in the past 30 days, rode with a marijuana-using driver or drove a vehicle after using marijuana.

+Overall

+Florida Statewide

-Gadsden County | Vaping
+Gulf County | Vaping

-Nicotine Vaping and Marijuana Vaping

-Vaping has rapidly emerged, both within Florida and across the nation, as one of the most prevalent forms of adolescent substance use.
+Nicotine Vaping and Marijuana Vaping Vaping has rapidly emerged, both within Florida and across the nation, as one of the most prevalent forms of adolescent substance use.
 In 2020, new items that distinguish between nicotine vaping and marijuana vaping were added to the FYSAS questionnaire.
 The graphs below show the percentage of students reporting one or more occasions of vaping nicotine and vaping marijuana within the past 30 days.
-For Gadsden County, the graphs show the change in vaping prevalence rates between 2020 and 2022.
+For Gulf County, the graphs show the change in vaping prevalence rates between 2020 and 2022.
 Comparison data for Florida as a whole are shown for 2022.

-Nicotine and Marijuana Vaping Overlap

-Vaping isn't just a nicotine delivery system.
-71% of Gadsden County students who vape nicotine also vape marijuana, and 100% of students who vape marijuana also vape nicotine.
+Nicotine and Marijuana Vaping Overlap Vaping isn't just a nicotine delivery system.
+48% of Gulf County students who vape nicotine also vape marijuana, and 83% of students who vape marijuana also vape nicotine.

-Vaping Nicotine and Smoking

-The majority of students who vape nicotine did not transition from smoking cigarettes.
+Vaping Nicotine and Smoking The majority of students who vape nicotine did not transition from smoking cigarettes.
 Their vaping is independent of cigarette use.
-Only 10% of Gadsden County students who vape nicotine also smoke cigarettes.
+Only 11% of Gulf County students who vape nicotine also smoke cigarettes.

-Gadsden County | ACEs
+Gulf County | ACEs

 Trauma and Youth Development

-Adverse childhood experiences, commonly known as ACEs, are traumatic events experienced during childhood that have been linked to a broad range of negative health and behavior outcomes, including impaired cognitive development, highrisk behavior such as substance use, difficulty forming positive social relationships, high rates of chronic disease, and employment and financial difficulties.
+Adverse childhood experiences, commonly known as ACEs, are traumatic events experienced during childhood that have been linked to a broad range of negative health and behavior outcomes, including impaired cognitive development, high-risk behavior such as substance use, difficulty forming positive social relationships, high rates of chronic disease, and employment and financial difficulties.

+FYSAS and ACEs

+While trauma-related measures are often included on student health behavior surveys, the FYSAS is one of the first large-scale youth data collection efforts to include a comprehensive set of ACE questions.
+The high school version of the survey measures 10 areas of childhood trauma with known links to health and behavior.
-Average ACE Score = 2.1

-The average number of ACEs reported by Gadsden County high school students is 2.1.
+Average ACE Score = 2.7 The average number of ACEs reported by Gulf County high school students is 2.7.